huttarl/WikiLinker/README.md

 - A list of "trivial words" allows the user to exclude those words.
 - Maybe at some point: A "minimum common prefix" and "maximum common suffix" setting

-In addition, the keyboard shortcut 'TBD' toggles linkage of the word containing the cursor.
+In addition, the keyboard shortcut 'Alt+H' toggles linkage of the word containing the cursor.
+If multiple words are selected, all of them will be linked together as one, e.g. [[TV Series]].

-The autolinker will not affect words that are already part of a wiki link.
+The autolinker will not affect words that are already part of a wiki link, nor words that are part of a heading.

-TBD:
-- Will the autolinker only link to existing entries?
-(That could be a setting.)
-If so, the extension will need to use the wiki APIs to query lists of headwords starting with a certain prefix.
-- What will the default keyboard shortcut be?
-- We'll probably need to add a way to change the shortcut key.